Chimie ParisTech

-Chimie ParisTech, officially École nationale supérieure de chimie de Paris (/fr/; "National High School of Chemistry of Paris") and also known as ENSCP or Chimie Paris, is a prestigious grande école and a constituent college of PSL Research University specialised in chemical science.
+Chimie ParisTech, officially École nationale supérieure de chimie de Paris (/fr/; "National High School of Chemistry of Paris") and also known as ENSCP or Chimie Paris, is a grande école and a constituent college of PSL Research University specialised in chemical science.
 It was founded in 1896 within the University of Paris and is located in the 5th arrondissement of Paris.